mt-support/promoter-site-health/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.1.0] 2023-09-12 =

+* Version - Minimum PHP version is now 7.4
+* Version - Minimum The Events Calendar version is now 6.2.2
+* Version - Minimum Event Tickets version is now 5.6.5
+* Fix - Updated version to make it compatible with the newest versions of The Events Calendar and Event Tickets.

 = [1.0.0] 2020-09-02 =